1. Don’t use pirated themes and plugins

 9. Use SSL certificate

 Secure Sockets Layer (SSL) is mandatory for every website to transfer information securely.
 SSL is a protocol that encrypts all data when transferring from browser to server, making it more difficult to read by a third party.
-Without an SSL certificate, all of the data between the user’s web browser and web server are delivered in plain text.
+Without an SSL certificate, all the data between the user’s web browser and web server are delivered in plain text.

 10. Use a security plugin